 In addition to monitoring lung capacity, individuals can also take steps to improve their lung function and overall respiratory health.
 This includes quitting smoking, avoiding air pollution and other respiratory irritants, and engaging in regular exercise.

-Remember: By taking these steps, individuals can improve their lung performance and reduce the risk of respiratory issues.
+Note: By taking these steps, individuals can enhance their lung function and lower the risk of respiratory issues.

 FAQs About Testing Lung Capacity